grafana/pyroscope/docs/sources/configure-client/language-sdks/dotnet.md

 ## Managed helper

-With a managed helper you can interact with pyroscope profiler from .Net.
+With a managed helper you can interact with the Pyroscope profiler from .NET.

 First, add dependency: